Three Creek Sno Park is one of more than a dozen snow parks (also spelled sno-parks) in central Oregon.

 How to Buy a Sno Park Permit

 You must have a parking permit to park at Three Creek Sno Park between November 1st and April 30th.
-You can buy the permit for three different intervals.
-Prices are as of November 2024.

 The Sno Park Permit annual pass